lonzodelorana/TheEnemyWithin/DeathOnTheReik/npcs.md

 Heads over to the bar and orders a brandy
 Lawyer and personal secretary to [Gravin Maria- Ulrike von Liebwitz of Ambosstein Nuln](#gravin-maria--ulrike-von-liebwitz-of-ambosstein-nuln)

-Murdered one of the Priests of Verena
-Wants us to remove the other's for 25 gold crowns
+Murdered one of the [Priests of Verena, Goddess of Lore and Learning](#priests-of-verena-goddess-of-lore-and-learning) Wants us to remove the other's for 25 gold crowns

 ## Halflings?